TOPIC: PASSWORD

 exit # Return to normal user shell

 Thereafter, the Services item from the menus at System > Administration was pressed into service and the MySQL service enabled and started.
-The next step was to lock down root so the following sequence was used:
+The next step was to lock down the root user, so the following sequence was used:

 mysql # Enter MySQL prompt; no need for user or password because it still is unsecured!